 The Government: The plot revolves around the search for Bin Laden from within the US government.

 Harmful to Minors: Due to Bin Laden's hideout being occupied by two large families, there are a lot of children present during the raid.
-The SEALs try to keep them quiet and shield them from what's happening, even though they see the dead bodies and start crying.
+The SEALs try to keep them quiet and shield them from what's happening, even though they see the dead bodies and start crying, certainly not helped by Americans with guns shooting up the place.

 Heroic BSOD: Maya curls up in the fetal position and does her best to drink herself into oblivion after Jessica is killed in a suicide bombing.
 This is compounded shortly afterwards by the news that her best lead on Bin Laden is apparently dead.